markyoung010/markyoung010.github.io/essays/semantic-ui-menus.md

 <img src="../images/menu2-2.png" width="1000">

-Well that looks okay, I suppose, but the Semantic UI menu bar looks so much better and takes much less effort and code to implement.
+Well that looks okay, I suppose, but the Semantic UI menu bar takes much less effort and code to implement.

 My experience with Semantic UI is my first exposure to a user interface framework.
 So far, I find it to be incredibly useful and time-saving.
 As we've just seen with the menu bar example, creating a simple and good-looking user interface is quite easy with Semantic UI.
-It almost feels like a drag-and-drop experience.
+I am looking forward to learning much more!